waynesutton/better-todo/README.md

 ### Pomodoro Timer

 - **Built-in productivity timer** accessible from the timer icon in header
-- **Duration toggle** - Switch between 25-minute focus sessions and 90-minute flow state sessions
+- **Duration toggle** - Switch between 25-minute focus, 50-minute steady, and 90-minute flow state sessions
-  - Waves icon to switch from 25 minutes to 90-minute flow state mode
+  - Waves icon for 25-minute focus mode
+  - Activity icon for 50-minute steady session
-  - Clock icon to switch back from 90 minutes to 25-minute focus mode
+  - Clock icon for 90-minute flow state mode
-  - Toggle button appears next to Start button (only visible when timer is idle)
+  - Toggle button appears next to Start button when timer is idle
+  - **Toggle while paused** - change duration in modal or full-screen when timer is paused
+  - Timer resets to new duration and stays paused for seamless adjustment
-  - All timer features work identically for both durations
+  - All timer features work identically for all durations
 - **Sound notifications** for timer events:
   - Start sound plays when timer begins (only if user started in current session)
   - 5-second countdown sound plays when 5 seconds remain (only if user started in current session)